ayanalamMOON/ImageToPDF-converter/README.md

 - Use drag & drop for faster workflow
 - Learn the keyboard shortcuts for maximum efficiency
 - Right-click entries for quick actions

+## 📚 Usage Instructions

+### Basic Usage
+1. Open the application.
+2. Drag and drop the input folder containing images into the input field or use `Ctrl+O` to browse.
+3. Drag and drop the output PDF location into the output field or use `Ctrl+S` to save.
+4. Set the compression quality, page size, orientation, and margins as needed.
+5. Enter your email address for notifications (optional).
+6. Click "Convert" or press `Ctrl+Enter` to start the conversion.

+### Batch Processing
+1. Select multiple folders for conversion by dragging and dropping them into the input field.
+2. Follow the same steps as basic usage for each folder.

+### Image Editing Tools
+1. Before conversion, use the built-in image editing tools to crop, rotate, and resize images as needed.

+### Cloud Storage Integration
+1. After conversion, choose to save the output PDF directly to cloud storage services like Google Drive, Dropbox, or OneDrive.

+### Command-Line Interface
+1. For advanced users, use terminal commands to perform conversions without the GUI.

+### Multi-Language Support
+1. Select your preferred language from the settings menu to make the application accessible in multiple languages.

+### Dark Mode
+1. Enable dark mode from the settings menu to reduce eye strain and improve user experience.

+### Detailed Progress Tracking
+1. Monitor the progress bar to see detailed information about the current file being processed and estimated time remaining.